GunnJerkens/gj-user-approve/README.md

 Possible options include 'Approved', 'Pending', or 'Denied'.

-### mailgun
+## email

-The plugin support mailgun and allows it to be configured through the admin panel of GJ User Approve.
+The plugin supports mailgun and allows it to be configured through the admin panel of GJ User Approve.
+Mailgun is free up to 10,000 emails and is a better option that using the server's SMTP.

 ## todo

-- email notification of approval state
-- build into registration?
+TBD

 ## license